Frito Pie and My Saddle Oxfords

 11x14in. mixed media, cut-outs.

 I have mentioned before that I have been going thru my old college day’s stuff, well this is one that I cleaned up.
-This was a drawing class at Ottawa with models and I was hooked on using a Koh-I-Noor Rapidograph No.00 Yellow head(one could tell a true user of these fine costly instruments, they had a black spot on their lips from sucking the ink at the tips to get them flowing again).
+This was a drawing class at Ottawa taught by Pal Wright with models.
+I was hooked at the time on using a Koh-I-Noor Rapidograph No.00 Yellow head(one could tell a true user of these fine costly instruments, they had a black spot on their lips from sucking the ink at the tips to get them flowing again).
 It amazes me when I look at these drawings at the details I captured…gosh my eyes were sooooo much better then.
 The deal in class was we did a type of couture drawings, we were able to pick up and look, place and continue.
 Later in my 3rd floor penthouse/dorm studio (nicely lit desk in a shared room) I would embellish with color and cut out sections and place on fine colored papers.
 Needless to say imagination made them quite interesting, especially since we couldn’t fit a Chevy or Sonic sign in our classroom.
 Being fair though, it was my 3rd drawing class and one does get bored…and boredom in my case normally lead to creativity.
-Actually the most unusual thing about this drawing…the model was nude…I must have been thinking about car hops and lunch ;-)
+Actually the most unusual thing about this drawing…the model was nude…I must have been thinking about car hops and lunch 😉

 Wave @ Larry, Jane

-Wave@Larry,Jane15×20 in. mixed media on illustration board
+15×20 in. mixed media on illustration board

 This is the second time I have used these forms in an airy above earth type abstract.
 Each time I feel like doing something else below the form but as I spend time with it…it is just right the way it is.
 The titles speak to my family roots or at least plays with those roots…as i am sure those that know us will smile.
-I tried to make the clouds more abstract and at least one over the shoulder critic pointed out the clouds don’t have holes in them…well mine do :-) A couple of people have pointed out these shapes are like kites, I see that, but honestly I wasn’t going for that…but for the viewer art can be about what you see and what amuses you…the mind is a free space after all.
-Now maybe if I add a bowler hat and a green apple, hmmmmm…nah too corny ;-)
+I tried to make the clouds more abstract and at least one over the shoulder critic pointed out the clouds don’t have holes in them…well mine do 🙂 A couple of people have pointed out these shapes are like kites, I see that, but honestly I wasn’t going for that…but for the viewer art can be about what you see and what amuses you…the mind is a free space after all.
+Now maybe if I add a bowler hat and a green apple, hmmmmm…nah too corny 😉

 Oh, for those just finding me you might try looking at my earlier posts, my style is abstract but as you will see I bounce around as to the type of stuff I do…just a suggestion,thks.